IF YOU ARE INTERESTED IN USING A PAYMENT IMPLANT, PLEASE FILL OUT THIS QUESTIONNAIRE!

 The idea of cloning your payment card into an implant is a common question, but the reality is that’s not going to happen either.
 The chips used in payment cards are far more sophisticated than those used in simple RFID or NFC devices.
-Like our VivoKey project, they employ cryptographic processors to enable secure communication between card and reader, and protection of those cryptographic keys is no joke… they require serious high security facilities to even handle the cards when they are programmed with account data (called “personalization”).
+Like VivoKey implants, they employ cryptographic processors to enable secure communication between card and payment terminal, and protection of those cryptographic keys is no joke… they require serious high security facilities to even handle the cards when they are programmed with account data (called “personalization”).
 Regardless of that fact, you can simply use a payment terminal to spit out decrypted payment data from contactless payment cards… but you still don’t have the keys required to encrypt payment data in a way that will allow terminals to read it.

 When it comes to alternative point of sale payment technologies, PayPal is making an effort to plant itself into the payment terminals of various stores, and solutions like Venmo are proposing an “out of band” payment solution which allows customers to pay vendors through a mobile app.
 In this case, there was a lot of “buzz” (pun!) generated when a Buzzfeed reporter implanted an xNT chip to make payments using Venmo.
 While it is very interesting, it was a complete hack job that required participation from a former Venmo engineer and the vendor, wherein the end result was a completely insecure method to prove it could be done.
 The reporter’s Venmo wallet key had to be given to the vendor to make the transfer.
 Therefor the wallet key had to be stored insecurely on the xNT, and the solution would never work in the real world because everyone you did business with would have a copy of your wallet key.
 Still, it’s very interesting.

 Until Venmo or PayPal or other payment stakeholders become interested in implant technology, these solutions will be edge cases and proofs of concept only.